-and evacuate to a safer place.

-If you are in an elevator, press every button and get off the

-elevator immediately after the

-Protect your head and watch

-If there is a smoke or fumes,

-cover your mouth with a

-If you are in a coastal area.

-getting away from possible tsunami should be your first Traffic lights will stop functioning.
-Be careful of cars.
+- Follow instructions of teachers (if off campus, persons responsible for evacuation) and evacuate to a safer place. - Do not use elevators.
+If you are in an elevator, press every button and get off the elevator immediately after the door opens. - Protect your head and watch out for falling objects. - If there is smoke or fumes, stay low and evacuate. - If you are in a coastal area, getting away from possible tsunami should be your first priority.

+A series of aftershocks will follow.
+Stay calm and take the necessary actions.

 Stay rational.
 Do not get caught up in false information or internet rumors.
 Getting accurate information is critical.

-NHK radio R2 (909 KHz) English, Chinese, Korean, and Portuguese FM broadcast stations How to communicate when disaster strikes
+NHK radio R2 (909 KHz) English, Chinese, Korean, and Portuguese FM broadcast stations

+☎110 Emergency call to police ☎119 Fire,ambulance,emergency rescue

+How to communicate when disaster strikes

 NTT Disaster Emergency Message Dial (171)

-Ways to let your family and friends in Japan (outside the affected area) know you are safe
+Ways to let your family and friends in Japan (outside the affected area) know vou are safe

 (landline/payphone/cellphone to fixedline phone)

 How to use Dial 171

-guidance